 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

-The UK’s population is increasing and aging, and the demand for physician associates who are able to support GPs, hospital doctors and medical teams in acute and primary care is rapidly expanding.
+The UK’s population is increasing and ageing.
+The demand for physician associates who can support GPs, hospital doctors and medical teams in acute and primary care is rapidly expanding.
 The role was developed in the United States in the 1960s, and is now a well-established health care profession.
 Introduced to the UK in 1993, the role has proved so valuable that the UK government has set targets to increase the number of physician associates working in the NHS.

-Promising opportunities for employment can be found in many parts of the UK, and some physician associates also work in the private sector.
+Many parts of the UK offer promising employment opportunities, and some physician associates also work in the private sector.

 Please note: the British Physician Associate programme does not qualify you to work in the USA.

-Graduates can also use this qualification as a stepping stone to enter a range of other careers, and for some of these roles, both relevant experience and/or postgraduate study may be required.
-Some of these roles include:
+Graduates can also use this qualification as a stepping stone into a range of other careers.
+For some of these roles, relevant experience and/or postgraduate study may be required.
+Career areas include:

 |Home Fees||Year of study||Total|

 Important note regarding tuition fees for the 2021-2022 academic year: EU nationals who meet residency requirements (have settled or pre-settled status) may be eligible for ‘Home’ fee status.
 If you do not meet these residency requirements, overseas fees will apply.
 Irish citizens living in the UK or Ireland will be eligible for ‘Home’ fee status under the Common Travel Area arrangement.
 Please read the student finance eligibility 2021-2022 policy on www.gov.uk for information.

 The fees for a student’s course of study will be set for the normal duration of that course subject only to inflationary increases – measured by the Consumer Price Index (CPI) recorded in March each year to take effect for subsequent start dates.